almedso/ronto/CONTRIBUTING.rst

       (venv) is used to indicate when the commands should be run within the virtual environment containing the development dependencies.

+* Prepare your virtual environment for development:

+  .. code-block :: console

+      (venv) $ python setup.py develop
+      (venv) $ pip install -r requirements.dev.txt

+  The *requirements.dev.txt* contains tools like coverage that are needed to test, docs, etc.

 * Develop fix or enhancement:

   * Make a fix or enhancement (e.g. modify a class, method, function, module,